 - Educating the workforce of health care providers about screening

 - Developing and implementing information systems for parents and providers

 - Establishing a network of state programs for screening newborns

 Other NICHD projects look at the psychosocial aspects of screening, such as how family members respond to, share, and use information gained when a newborn is diagnosed.

 NICHD-supported researchers also have explored other issues central to understanding PKU and improving the lives of people who live with the disorder.
 One particularly significant focus has been maternal PKU.
 A collaborative study of women with PKU, which was initiated by the NICHD, found that women who followed a low-phenylalanine diet before and during pregnancy prevented intellectual disabilities in their offspring.
 The largest and most definitive clinical study of maternal PKU to date, the project also demonstrated the efficacy of dietary treatment in reducing the incidence of microcephaly, intrauterine growth retardation, and congenital heart disease among offspring.

 NICHD-supported research also explores emerging treatments for PKU, such as gene therapy.
-For example, some researchers are studying mice to better understand the expression of a phenylalanine metabolizing system in muscles.
+For example, some researchers are studying mice to better understand the expression of the phenylalanine metabolizing system in muscles.